Please read below before creating one.

-The Befthar were created by FravBox on ToyHouse/Bornes on FA and the original lineart is by JerkCentral on FA.
+The Befthar were created by Jy (me) and the lineart is by JerkCentral.

-It's open to interpretation and you can feel free to diverge from it, but at least read it once.
-Thank you.
+It's open to interpretation and you can feel free it diverge from it.
+But at least read it once, thank you.

 The Befthar are an incredibly rare dragon, said to have been the bridge between the spirit realm and humans, having taught shamanic practices to The First People.

-As the “more civilized” world began to look down on magico-religious practices, the Befthar became hunted for the magical properties of their body parts.
+As the world became more industrialized, and began to look down on magico-religious practices, the Befthar became hunted for the magical properties of their body parts.

 Befthar come in all different sorts of colors, personalities, and designs.
 However, they are a species that is close to the ground and in-tune with nature.
-Their beliefs vary but fall in line with many of the stereotypes of witch doctors and/or native people.
-They mostly subscribe to the Gaia Theory.
+Their beliefs vary but are commonly animistic.
+They usually subscribe to the Gaia Theory.

 Generally, they stay out of physical confrontation.
 They are only ‘dragons’ in the vaguest sense in this regard.
 They use their magic to fight for them, often in very out-of-the-box ways.
 For example, one unlucky man tried to kill the last remaining Befthar.
 That Befthar decided the man would be cursed to slowly turn into a Befthar himself, becoming the last Befthar after the curser’s death.